MoisesFGNeto/E-commerce-Front/README.md

 ### Responsive Cart Management

-Customers can effortlessly add or remove products from their cart, making the shopping experience more convenient and enjoyable.
+Customers can effortlessly add or remove products from their cart.

 ### Integration with Admin Panel

-This frontend seamlessly communicates with the admin panel, streamlining the order management process.
-Each purchase made by users will be reflected in the admin panel's orders section.
+This frontend seamlessly communicates with admin-panel(repository), streamlining the order management process.
+User purchases are accurately reflected in the admin panel's orders section.

 ### Stripe Webhook

-The application utilizes a Stripe webhook to receive real-time updates about user payments.
-When a user completes a purchase, Stripe sends a webhook event to our backend server, bringing essential information about the payment, such as its status and details.
-This allows us to update the admin panel with the appropriate payment status, ensuring that all orders are accurately tracked and managed.
+Real-time payment updates are received through a Stripe webhook, ensuring precise tracking and management of orders.

 ## Additional Features

-1. **Product Search**: Easily find your desired product by searching for products using keywords such as the initial name, brand, etc.
+1. **Product Search**: Easily find desired products by searching using keywords like product names or brands, description.

-2. **Account Section**: Access your Wishlist and view the history of orders made.
-   Use this email and password to log in to the account page and gain access to your wishlist and previous orders.
+2. **Account Section**: Manage your wishlist and order history.
+Gain easy access to your Wishlist and review your order history within the Account page.
+You can log in using your Google account or use the following credentials for testing:
    email: myecommerceadm2023@gmail.com
    pw : ecommerce_test

 4. **Sort Products**: Sort products by specific properties to help you find the perfect item quickly.

 5. **Product Reviews**: Evaluate products by viewing and submitting ratings and reviews.
+You need to be logged in to be able to make reviews.

 ## Instructions for Payment Testing